mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-20"></a>
 [Back to top](#top)
 ## NY-20 -- Rep. Paul Tonko (D)
+### Committees
+Paul Tonko is the #12 Democrat on the House Committee on Science, Space, and Technology

+Paul Tonko is the #16 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $490,000.00 in SC HEP grants.